ZacharyWesterman/libzed/Doxypages/mainpage.md

-## Introduction				{#mainpage}
+/** \mainpage Introduction

-This collection of header-only C++ libraries contains useful classes and functions for quick and simple data manipulation.
+This library contains useful classes and functions for quick and simple data manipulation.
 The idea is that this will help decrease development time of other projects.

 --------------------------